openandclose/tosixinch/docs/intro.rst

     https://github.com/*/wiki/*
     https://gist.github.com/*

-For urls that match one of them, you can test the program without preparing the configuration.
+For URLs that match one of them, you can test the program without preparing the configuration.

 (``(T)`` just means used internally for tests).